To find answers to the most commonly asked questions, click on a question and the answer will appear.

 - Telemedicine doctors are re-credentialed every three years

-Q. Are your consulting physicians located in the United States?
+Q. Are all of your physicians and mental health counselors located in the United States?

-Q. How do I access the Capstone Healthcare Services program once I sign up and become a Member?
+Q. How do I access the Capstone Health Network program once I sign up and become a Member?

-A. After you sign up for either the Individual or Family Plan you will receive New Member Instructions (generally by email) which will explain the benefits of this program and how you can easily access all of the features of the Capstone Healthcare Services program by phone, email, video, or electronic devices.
+A. After you sign up for either the Individual or Family Plan you will receive New Member Instructions (generally by email) which will explain the benefits of this program and how you can easily access all of the features of the Capstone Health Network program by phone, video, or electronic devices.

 Q. Does the physician review the Member’s medical history before speaking with a Member and performing a medical consultation?